Lloyd's Charities Trust

 Beyond our project, there will be many ways that colleagues from the Lloyd’s market can support our partnership and we would love to hear from you.
 These include:

-- Sharing knowledge and insight around climate and flood resilience trends.
+- Sharing knowledge and insight around climate and flood resilience trends with Habitat for Humanity and their global network of local NGOs.

 - Giving pro-bono support to help Habitat for Humanity calculate community level disaster risks and environmental risks such as mapping, data sources and risk reduction strategies.